-The standard gravity design is the one that most homeowners have in their bathroom right now.
+The standard gravity technology is the one that most homeowners have in their toilet right now.
 It uses a strong siphon with the force of gravity to create a flush that removes the waste particles from the home.
-These models are easy to clean, maintain, and repair when necessary.
+These toilets are easy to clean, maintain, and repair when necessary.
 They also tend to cost less than the other types.

 Benefits of Getting the Choice Right

-The more modern models will also help you to conserve the amount of water that you use in the bathroom every day.
-If you are replacing an older model, then you could reduce your consumption by up to 70% per flush.
+The more modern types will also help you to conserve the amount of water that you use in the home every day.
+If you are replacing an older toilet, then you could reduce your consumption by up to 70% per flush.

-Comfort is always a consideration as well.
-Although testing out a toilet before ordering one online can be tricky, you can visit a local store to get a sense of what height works best for your current needs.
-Then you can transition that knowledge into the top model that will work for your home.
+Comfort is always a consideration, as well.
+Although testing out a toilet before ordering one online can be tricky, you can visit a local store to get a sense of what height works for your current needs.
+Then you can transition that knowledge into the top-rated toilet that will work for your home.

 Don’t write off a difference of an inch or two when shopping today.

 Small differences can create significant changes, both upward and downward, that alter how useful this fixture will be in your home.

 A toilet does more than remove waste from your home.
 They also provide several unique features that will make this fixture serve your needs for years to come in a variety of ways.

 That’s why a look at the modern features of the best-rated products can help you to find a toilet that will meet your needs without making you go over-budget.